Search for Axion dark matter with the QUAX-LNF tunable haloscope

 The power collected through the tunable antenna is amplified along the output line L5 (see Fig.~\ref{fig:RFdiagram}) by the first amplification stage consisting in a cryogenic high electron mobility transistor (HEMT) amplifier.
 The circulator C1 allows the routing of the RF signals and provides the isolation of the cavity from the HEMT.
 The HEMT output signal reaches a room temperature field-effect (FET) amplifier through a second circulator, C2, and is then split and transmitted to the downconversion electronics or to a Vector Network Analyzer (VNA) by means of the switch S1.

-The setup is hosted in a Leiden Cryogenics CF-CS110-1000 dilution refrigerator equipped with two Sumitomo pulse tubes of 1.5 W at 4 K each.
-The refrigerator is segmented in different temperature stages.
+The setup is hosted in a Leiden Cryogenics CF-CS110-1000 dilution refrigerator equipped with two Sumitomo pulse tubes with cooling power of 1.5 W at 4 K each.
+The refrigerator is segmented into different temperature stages.
 The magnet and the HEMT are thermalized at the 4~K stage, while the cavity is connected to the last temperature stage which attained 20~mK at equilibrium.
 The cavity temperature, monitored during the data taking, reached about 30~mK.